lamini-ai/lamini-ai.github.io/docs/index.md

 pip install lamini
 ```

+We recommend that you keep up to date with the most recent stable version of lamini which can be found here: [https://pypi.org/project/lamini/](https://pypi.org/project/lamini/).
+This package is a python wrapper around our REST API.

 This will download and install the latest version of Lamini and its dependencies.

 Check if your installation was done correctly, by importing the LlamaV2Runner in your python interpreter.
 Fun fact: Lamini is the tribe of which llamas are a part, so you can import the module `lamini` to work with the LLM engine.